 This follows updates made in March 2023 as follows:

 - Approved Identity Service Providers for UK/Irish citizens under Right to Rent

 - Mandatory requirement to have Smoke and Carbon Monoxide Alarms in a property where there is a combustible gas appliance (excluding a gas cooker)

 - Changes to the Code of Practice on Right to Rent to Rent Civil Penalty Scheme for agents and their landlords

-At lettingaproperty.com, all tenants are provided with the How to Rent PDF, accessible from their tenant dashboard.
+At lettingaproperty.com, all tenants are provided with the How to rent guide PDF.

 Unfortunately, the Ministry of Housing, Communities and Local Government will not be publishing hard copies of the How to Rent booklet, so if a tenant asks for the guide in this format you will have to print it out yourself.

-If you don’t issue the 2023 How to Rent booklet, it could land you in a whole lot of trouble.
-Under the Section 21 Legislation for Landlords in England, you won’t be able to repossess your property (heaven forbid it should get to that stage) with a Section 21 notice if you haven’t provided your tenant with the How to Rent guide.
+If you don’t issue the 2023 How to rent guide, it could land you in a whole lot of trouble.
+Under the Section 21 Legislation for Landlords in England, you won’t be able to repossess your property (heaven forbid it should get to that stage) with a Section 21 notice if you haven’t provided your tenant with the How to rent guide.

 More updates are bound to come in 2024, but the good thing is that you are not required to supply a further copy of the document each time a new version is published during the tenancy.

 At lettingaproperty.com, we issue the How to rent guide to your tenants on your behalf, so you’ll never have to worry about it.
 Find out more.